humblelistener/humblelistener.github.io/_drafts/Recipe for High Performance Teams.md

 # High Performance Teams

-Recently on LinkedIn, one of long ago colleague posted a question on the lines of that made me think about my beleif and learnings of creating and fostering high performance team environments.
+Recently on LinkedIn, one of my previous colleague posted a question that made me share my beleifs and learnings from creating, tendering and fostering high performance teams.

 Following was my answer to the post.
 It seem to have resonated with quiet a few people.